The idea for iHumanism came into existence in October 1999.

 There are Humanists on-line who complain they have no local Humanist group to join or don’t know anyone in their area.
 There are also Humanists who are turned off, for whatever reason, by the large national Humanist organizations here in the United States.
 They don’t want to join a group because it appears that group has an agenda they don’t entirely agree with or the group has leadership that acts too much like a dictatorship.
 As happens in many large organizations, the focus of the group can be lost in group politics, conflicting agendas, and power grabbing.
 It isn’t a humanist way to operate a group.

 iHumanism is an attempt create a virtual “group” that strips away the infighting and egos and focuses on the core principles of Modern Humanism.
 Corliss Lamont, in his book “Philosophy of Humanism” described these core principles with his “10 Points of Humanism“.

 iHumanism gives those without a local group a chance to find other humanists in their area and a group that represents all Humanists without regard to national borders.
 We do have different ideas on how to accomplish our goals but we are united in the core Humanist philosophy and we should work to spread it around as far as possible.

 Along the right side of each page is sidebar that shows recent posts, related websites and blogs, and some recent articles found on-line that may be of interest to Humanists.

 About the Editor

 Doug Berger is a Secular Humanist living in Ohio.
 He has been a full time Humanist since 1994.
-He is a past president of the Humanist Community of Central Ohio and was an editor of their former newsletter – The Central Ohio Humanist – for several years.
+He is the founder and current President of the Secular Humanists of Western Lake Erie.
+He is a past president and Board member of the Humanist Community of Central Ohio and served as co-chair for the Ohio chapter of the Secular Coalition for America from 2013-2018.